 Interventional radiology at Cincinnati Children’s offers minimally invasive alternatives to some surgical procedures.
-The interventional radiologist uses image guidance such as ultrasound, fluoroscopy and CT to perform diagnostic and therapeutic procedures.
+The interventional radiologist uses image guidance such as ultrasound, fluoroscopy, MRI, and CT to perform diagnostic and therapeutic procedures.
 Our staff is committed to being the leader in image-guided, minimally invasive diagnostic and therapeutic medicine.
 As evidence, we perform more than 3,500 cases annually.

 Facilities and Equipment

-- New dose-lowering technologies
+- Dose-lowering technologies

 - 3-D rotational angiography / XperCT and XperGuide

 This technology enhances understanding of spatial orientation and 3-D anatomic relationships and optimizes our diagnostic and interventional capabilities.

 The unique match of XperCT and 3-D-RA software means the existing 3-D image capability can integrate with CT images, giving not only images of the injected contrast within the vessels and major organs but also in the soft tissue.
 We can simultaneously acquire, integrate and superimpose CT, 3-D angiography and fluoroscopic imaging in a single room.
 This allows the unique opportunity to perform minimally invasive procedures that require both the real-time imaging capabilities of fluoroscopy and the 3-D soft tissue spatial orientation of CT.
 Clinical applications are endless.
 The XperCT reconstruction takes only three minutes from acquisition to display.